MohsenAmiri79/PASTormer/README.md

      - Place your validation/query images in the "validation/x" directory.
      - Place the corresponding ground truth images in the "validation/y" directory.

-4. **Commit Your Changes**: Once you've organized your data, commit your changes to the repository.

-    ```bash
-    git add .
-    git commit -m "Add my data files"
-    git push
-    ```

-5. **Use the Project**: You can now use the project with your own data by following the project's instructions.
+4. **Use the Project**: You can now use the project with your own data by following the project's instructions.

 ## Project Dependencies